wpilibsuite/frc-docs/source/docs/controls-overviews/control-system-hardware.rst

   :alt: REV Power Distribution Hub
   :width: 500

 The `REV Power Distribution Hub <https://docs.revrobotics.com/rev-11-1850/>`__ (PDH) is designed to distribute power from a 12VDC battery to various robot components.
-With 20 high-current (40A max) channels, 3 low-current (15A max), and 1 switchable low-current channel.
+The PDH features 20 high-current (40A max) channels, 3 low-current (15A max), and 1 switchable low-current channel.
 The Power Distribution Hub features toolless latching WAGO terminals, an LED voltage display, and the ability to connect over CAN or USB-C to the REV Hardware Client for real-time telemetry.

 CTRE Voltage Regulator Module
 -----------------------------